 It's unlikely that your pacemaker would stop working properly because of electrical interference.
 Still, you'll need to take a few precautions:

 Security systems.
-Passing through an airport metal detector won't interfere with your pacemaker, although the metal in it may sound the alarm.
+Passing through an airport metal detector won't interfere with your pacemaker, although the metal in the pacemaker could sound the alarm.
 But avoid lingering near or leaning against a metal-detection system.

 - Power-generating equipment.
-Stand at least 2 feet (60 centimeters) from welding equipment, high-voltage transformers or motor-generator systems.
-If you work around such equipment, your doctor can arrange a test in your workplace to determine whether it affects your pacemaker.
+Stand at least 2 feet (61 centimeters) from welding equipment, high-voltage transformers or motor-generator systems.
+If you work around such equipment, ask your doctor about arranging a test in your workplace to determine whether the equipment affects your pacemaker.

 Devices that are unlikely to interfere with your pacemaker include microwave ovens, televisions and remote controls, radios, toasters, electric blankets, electric shavers, and electric drills.

-Pacemakers are a standard treatment for many conditions affecting your heart's electrical system.
-By preventing a slow heart rate, pacemakers can treat symptoms, such as fatigue, lightheadedness and fainting.
-Because most of today's pacemakers automatically adjust your heart rate to match your level of physical activity, they can allow you to resume a more active lifestyle.
+Having a pacemaker should improve symptoms caused by a slow heartbeat such as fatigue, lightheadedness and fainting.
+Because most of today's pacemakers automatically adjust the heart rate to match the level of physical activity, they may can allow you to resume a more active lifestyle.

 Pacemakers and end-of-life issues

-If you have a pacemaker and become terminally ill with a condition unrelated to your heart, such as cancer, it's possible that your pacemaker could prolong the process of dying.
-Doctors and researchers have varied opinions on turning off a pacemaker in end-of-life situations.
+If you have a pacemaker and become terminally ill with a condition unrelated to your heart, such as cancer, it's possible that your pacemaker could prolong your life.
+Doctors and researchers vary in their opinions about turning off a pacemaker in end-of-life situations.